afska/gba-link-connection/README.md

 ## Methods

-✔️ Most of the actions return a boolean, indicating if the action was successful.
+✔️ Most of the methods return a boolean, indicating if the action was successful.
 If not, the connection with the adapter is reset and the game needs to start again.
 All actions are synchronic.

 Name | Return type | Description
 --- | --- | ---